 Managers can also set granular rules surrounding register access, choosing which employees can access features such as discounts, the cash drawer, and data reports.
 Managers can also review the history of actions such as refunds or voided sales.

 Depending on the price plan (we cover these in our pricing section), managers can set up a wide variety of discounts.
 Examples include happy hour discounts which are triggered at a pre-set time and day of the week, buy-one-get-one-type deals on specific products, or store-wide discounts for specific qualifying customers under a loyalty program.

-While this feature is only for restaurants, it's a crucial one for any full-service restaurant.
+While this feature is for restaurants only, it's a crucial one for any full-service eatery.
 Waiters can use it to quickly pair each order with the table that ordered it, knowing instantly where to deliver each prepared dish.

 Setup and Customer Support

 Across all plans, Talech offers a customer support team that's available 24/7 through both email and phone, and has a live chat option available on its website as well.

 Talech also has a frequently updated searchable online Help Center, with categories of articles that include “Getting Started,” “Register Application,” “Hardware,” and “Register Back Office.”
 Customers with issues setting up printers or troubleshooting their card readers may find the fastest solution available through the Help Center, rather than a live support team member.